haixuanTao/Thermosensor/README.md

 - Password is: `raspberry`
 - If you see something like`pi@raspberrypi: ~ $`, Congrats, you're now developing on the raspberry-pi. 👯‍♀️👯‍♀️👯‍♀️

+The rest can be done directly by copying the content of installation.sh into the command line.

 ## Kubernetes